The Arabic Church in Madrid

 We dreamed: wouldn't it be wonderful for Arabic-speaking people to have a fellowship they could be part of in Madrid?
 We continued praying.
 A local pastor volunteered a space for our meetings.
 A church in the States provided some essential startup funds for much-needed launch expenses (like this website).

-Al Kanisa launched as an Arabic church in Madrid on October 2nd of 2018.
+Al Kanisa launched as an Arabic-language church in Madrid on October 2nd of 2018.
 That doesn't mean it's only for ethnic Arabs—it means all our worship and teaching is done in Arabic.

 Doctrine?
 We are interdenominational: people who attend are Muslims, Muslim seekers, ex-Muslim Christians, and people raised in Christian families.
 We are welcoming to people of all churches, religions, or no religion.
 Our pastors come from different evangelical traditions—Anglican, Assemblies of God, and Methodist.